 What is an International Baccalaureate® World School?

 Founded in 1968, the International Baccalaureate® (IB) is a non-profit educational foundation offering four highly respected programmes of international education that develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.
 Schools must be authorized, by the IB organization, to offer any of the programmes and be recognized as an IB World School.
-Robert E Lee Elementary has gone through a rigorous years-long authorization and certification process and we expect to be fully accredited by the end of the 2016-2017 school year.
+Robert E Lee Elementary went through a rigorous years-long certification process and was officially accredited in January 2018.

 What IB Programme is Offered at RE Lee Elementary?